IN THE SUPREME COURT OF BRITISH COLUMBIA

 Counsel for the plaintiff mentioned the concept of

-waiver, but did not argue this as a case of estoppel and th
+waiver, but did not argue this as a case of estoppel and the pleadings do

 not advance any claim against ICBC except as nominal defendant.